allymhong/allymhong.github.io/_posts/2022-09-21-all-types-of-trash.md

 -

 Quick shoutout to Apple.
 Especially for the crunching noise - a sound so satisfying that my friend would purposefully create empty folders to delete them, just to hear it again.
-Sometimes I'm too eager to empty my trash bin, that I've deleted some important files, due to my ears craving the crunchy noise.
+Sometimes I'm too eager to empty my trash bin, that I've accidentally deleted some important files, due to my ears craving the crunchy noise.
 Is that just me?

 –

-Also, I wanted to quickly include a tangential note: if only I knew that for a majority of slideshow creation sites and apps, designers loosened the presentation mode feature!
-(Lol, I caught myself - I was going to initially say that the _apps_ themselves loosened the feature, but I already personified the Gmail's search function in class today >.<) Anywho, as I was saying, designers loosened the presentation mode feature!
+Also, I wanted to quickly include a tangential note: if only I knew that for a majority of slideshow creation sites and apps, the designers loosened the presentation mode feature...!
+(Lol, I caught myself - I was going to initially say that the _apps_ themselves loosened the feature, but I already personified the Gmail's search function in class today >.<) Anywho, as I was saying, app designers loosened the presentation mode feature!

-In 2019, [Google Slides allowed for presentation mode in the current window frame](https://jakemiller.net/googleslidespartialscreen/){:target="_blank"}.
+In 2021, [Google Slides allowed for presentation mode in the current window frame](https://jakemiller.net/googleslidespartialscreen/){:target="_blank"}.
 Knowing about this option for partial screen presenting would've been extremely useful for all my Zoom class presentations.
 Instead, I searched through my closet to drag out and set up an old monitor, so that I could still see my Zoom audience on one screen while presenting full-screen in the other...
 Welp, at least I know now!